minio/docs/docs/s3fs-fuse-with-minio.md

 mkdir /s3
 ```

-Run `s3fs` to mount the bucket from the Minio server using the S3 credentials from the previous command.
+Run `s3fs` to mount the bucket from the Minio server using the Minio credentials from the previous command.

 ```
 s3fs <bucket> /s3 -o passwd_file=/etc/s3cred,use_path_request_style,url=http://minio-server:8000